Introduction

 - Money is held safely until the project is completed.

-- Multiple payout options like PayPal, wire transfers, etc.
+- Multiple payout options like Payoneer, Wise, PayPal, wire transfers, and direct deposits.

 - Secure transactions with support if issues arise.